ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 A malicious User could exahust server resources via:

-- re-construction of the complete representation
+1- re-construction of the complete representation
-- digest calculation of the complete representation
+2- digest calculation of the complete representation 3- forcing the server to evaluate many different digest-algorithms for a given representation

 ### Proposed mitigation